Anthony-Gambale/Pygame-3D/README.md

 ## Perspective-Projection Technique

-The mathematical technique that I've come up with is in optimizing perspective projection.

 ### How a traditional renderer works
 In a 3D renderer, whenever the camera is moved or rotated, instead of applying the transformation to the camera, the inverse transformation is applied to every point in the scene.